SenseNet/docs.sensenet.com/content/concepts/collaboration/05-trash.md

 If the trash is disabled, the popup informs you that the feature is turned off.
 Be careful because you may delete a content permanently.
 Your content can't be restored in this case.

-# Workspace trash

-It is possible to provide a workspace-level trash for users.
-Deleted content in fact will still be moved to the global Trash `(/Root/Trash)` but users will be able to see content deleted from a particular workspace in a folder under that workspace.
-This functionality is practically a filter for the global Trash and can be accessed by creating a SmartFolder under the workspace.
-You can place the SmartFolder anywhere under the workspace.

-Properties of the SmartFolder:
-- Folder name: anything - e.g. Workspace Trash
-- Autofilters: disable
-- Query: +InTree:'/Root/Trash' +TypeIs:TrashBag +WorkspaceId:@@CurrentWorkspace.Id@@

-All content deleted under the workspace will be visible here and can be restored or deleted permanently.
-The deleted content are still accessible and restorable from the global Trash and all size and date settings are still applied.

 ## Permissions
 The content moved to the trash will preserve its actual permissions and the container Trash Bag will get all its inherited permissions.
 This means that if you delete a content that only few users can see, other users won't see it in the trash either.